awsdocs/aws-cdk-guide/v2/configure-access-sso.md

 The CDK CLI uses the short\-term credentials that you generate with the AWS CLI or configure manually in the `credentials` and `config` files\.
 Once you’ve configured short\-term credentials, you can use the CDK CLI to interact with AWS\.

 When you use the CDK CLI to interact with your CDK stacks on AWS, use the `\-\-profile` option with any CDK CLI command to specify the named profile that you used to generate short\-term credentials\.
-If you are using the default profile, you don’t have to specify a profile\.
+If you've configured the `default` profile as your IAM Identity Center profile, you don’t have to specify a profile\.